 The Ohio Library Council presents major awards honoring individuals and organizations that make significant contributions to Ohio’s public library community.
 The OLC’s Awards and Honors Committee continually strives to attract a robust and diverse pool of nominations to be considered for these prestigious awards.
 The committee is looking for the innovative and dedicated people who make Ohio’s libraries successful and vibrant.
 You are encouraged to recognize the achievements of your colleagues by nominating them for an award (see categories and descriptions below).

 Award recipients are chosen by the OLC’s Awards and Honors Committee based on nominations and recommendations received from the Ohio library community.
-Recipients will be recognized during an awards ceremony at the 2017 Convention and Expo in Dayton.
+Nominations for 2018 will open in January.

 Hall of Fame Librarian | Librarian of the Year | Service Excellence Award | Ohio Friends of the Library Recognition |Trustee/Board of Trustees Award of Achievement | John Philip Outreach Award | Diana Vescelius Memorial Award | Library Innovation Award

 OLC member; MLIS; and minimum of 10 years experience in Ohio libraries